A framework to drive a proof or refutation of the Collatz Conjecture

 Unbranched formula

-Thus we can define the series recursively by:
+So we can define the kth application recursively as:

 fk+1 = (3^Ok * fk + Ok) / 2 # Ok exponential form